drupal/drupal/README.txt

 CONFIGURATION AND FEATURES
 --------------------------

-Drupal core (what you get when you download and unzip a drupal-x.y.tar.gz file from http://drupal.org/project/drupal) has what you need to get started with your website.
+Drupal core (what you get when you download and extract a drupal-x.y.tar.gz or drupal-x.y.zip file from http://drupal.org/project/drupal) has what you need to get started with your website.
 It includes several modules (extensions that add functionality) for common website features, such as managing content, user accounts, image uploading, and search.
 Core comes with many options that allow site-specific configuration.
 In addition to the core modules, there are thousands of contributed modules (for functionality not included with Drupal core) available for download.

 More about configuration:
  * Install, upgrade, and maintain Drupal: